 • To train students in the effective delivery of professional rehabilitation services for individuals with physical, mental, and social impairments.

-• To emphasize the acquisition of competencies in the broad field of rehabilitation counseling.
+• To emphasize the acquisition of competencies in the broad field of rehabilitation services.

-• To train students to be rehabilitation counseling practitioners who will be equipped with skills to ameliorate the conditions of persons with disabilities.
+• To train students to be rehabilitation services professionals who will be equipped with skills to ameliorate the conditions of persons with disabilities.

-The following nine statements represent beliefs of the faculty that guide program development and delivery with the Department of Human Services.
+The following nine statements represent beliefs of the faculty that guide program development and delivery with the Rehabilitation Services Education Program.

 1. We believe every person with a disability has the civil and moral right to live as independently as possible.